 Companies Started During Marriage

-Companies you started during marriage are considered marital assets.
+Companies you started during the marriage are considered marital assets.
 The court will award the company to the person who plays the most active role.
 If you’re awarded the company, you’d then have to pay 50% of the company’s net value to your ex-spouse.

 Our divorce attorneys can help you determine whether you’d like to make payments over several years or give up a different asset in lieu of payment.
 For example, you may give your ex-spouse the retirement accounts in exchange for 100% control of the business.